 - criminal record

-Health information is information or an opinion about:
+Health and wellbeing is information or an opinion about:

 - the physical, mental or psychological health (at any time) of an individual